lawless-m/Index1024.jl/docs/src/example1.md

 We write two functions, one which takes a filename and one which takes an IO.
 That way we can perform either a single lookup or multiple lookups without opening / closing the file (or use an IOBuffer instead of a file and go full circle!)

 The function finds a Leaf node.
-Remmbering the data is the offset and the aux the number of rows, we can then read the rows as CSV from the file.
+Remembering the data is the offset and the aux the number of rows, we can then read the rows as CSV from the file.

 ```
 julia> prices_for_postcode(idx, "YO8 9YB", csvfile)